10 tips for effective Visual Merchandising

 4. LEVELS

-When everything looks flat it does not grab attention, we need visual interruption to focus on the product, coordinated differences of height that will help us understand each product, this is important because it is really hard to sell something to someone if they don't understand what is it and how it works, when that happens they will just move forward to the next thing they find appealing.
+When everything is flat it does not grab your attention, we need visual disruption to notice the product, structured disparities in heights that will allow us to understand each product, this is important because it is very hard to sell a person something if they do not understand what it is and how it functions, when that happens they are going to just go to the next thing that they see.

-That said, levels can help us create visual interest and set spots for specific products so they can be easy to see and understand independently.
+That being the case, levels can assist us in developing visual interest and designate places for certain products so they can be readily seen and comprehended on their own.

-It is also important to notice the difference between eye level, hands level and knees level.
+It is also important to note the difference of eye level, hands level and knees level.

-Most important items should be placed at the eye level, they will be easier to see.
-They should be placed vertically facing the consumer so they are easy to see, whether hung or shelved.
+The most important things should be at the eye level, they will be noticed better.
+They should be placed vertically towards the consumer so they can be seen, hung or on shelves.

-Complementary items can be placed at hands level, at that height products are less visible but easy to grab and explore.
-Products should not be laid flat, but inclined making it easier for the customer to understand them.
-It is highly important to notice that unconsciously the lower the product, the lower their perceived value, so at that level merchandise might be considered less valuable for the customers.
+Complementary items can be placed at hands level, at such a level products are less visible but available for the customer to grab and touch.
+Products should not be set on their flat side but angled so the customer can better understand them.
+It is very imperative to notice that unconsciously the lower a product, the lower their worth is perceived, so merchandise at such a level could be viewed as lower value for the customers.

-Finally, anything placed at knees levels or lower is often out of sight for the customer, and of course they are perceived as products of less value among the whole collection.
-The angle of the display is highly important to help understand the product, products placed vertically could be hard to see.
+Finally, anything placed at knees levels and below is out of the customer's view, and of course they are also perceived as less valuable products of the whole collection.
+The incline of the display is very significant to be able to understand the product, products placed vertically might turn out to be invisible.

 5. CONSISTENCY, BALANCE, REPETITION